benjiebob/Sweepstakes/README.md

 The Sweepstake is free to enter.
 The 32 World Cup teams are sorted according to their FIFA World Ranking and divided into two categories: upper and lower.
 Each player is randomly assigned one team from the *upper* category and one from the *lower* category.

-For compelling (and from the perspective of this sweepstake, entirely useless) team tips, I recommend the [following Guardian article](https://www.theguardian.com/football/2022/jun/15/world-cup-2022-power-rankings-final-32-qatar).
-Note the intriguing differences in between the Guardian & FIFA World Cup rankings below.
+For compelling (and from the perspective of this sweepstake, entirely useless) team tips, I recommend the following [Guardian article](https://www.theguardian.com/football/2022/jun/15/world-cup-2022-power-rankings-final-32-qatar).
+Note the intriguing differences between the Guardian & FIFA World Cup rankings below.
 Wow, isn't football fun!

 ## Prizes

-Prizes will be awarded to the player with:
+Prizes will be awarded to players with:
-- The *winning* World Cup team, and
+- The *winning* World Cup team, and/or
 - The *best performing* team from the bottom 8 according to FIFA World Cup Ranking.
 In particular, the players eligible for this prize are those assigned to: *Costa Rica, Australia, Canada, Cameroon, Ecuador, Qatar, Saudi Arabia and Ghana*.

 The precise nature of the prizes will be revealed towards the end of the tournament.
-It is worth noting that the esteemed organizing committee (which comprises at least one doctor) anticipate that the prizes will have a strong degree of personalization.
+It is worth noting that the esteemed organizing committee (which comprises at least one doctor) anticipate that the prizes will be strongly personalized.

 ## The Draw

-A random seed was selected based on the start date (in DDMMYYYY format) of the World Cup: **20112022**.
+A random seed was selected according to the World Cup's start date: **20112022** (in DDMMYYYY format).
 The results of the [draw](https://github.com/benjiebob/WorldCup22_Sweepstake/blob/main/run_worldcup_draw.ipynb) are as follows:

 |   FIFA World Cup Ranking | Team           | Group   |   FIFA World Ranking | Player    |
 |-------------------------:|:---------------|:--------|---------------------:|:----------|